nxthat/nanocld/src/services/README.md

 # Services

-Services are function helpers relative to an external api or to wrap repositories with other actions

-- dnsmasq handle dns queries
-- nginx proxy http request
-- postgresql for persistant data
-- github for github api call
+Services are set of functions to handle http request

+We will have function like
+- get_by_id
+- patch_by_id
+...
+and others